-50 Unhealthiest Foods You Could Ever Buy at the Supermarket
+50 of the Unhealthiest Foods at the Supermarket

 Not everything that comes in a box or bag is bad, but a lot of it is.
 We got nutrition experts to reveal 50 of the unhealthiest supermarket foods you can buy.

 “The label looks more like a complicated science experiment than a beverage,” says Lindsey Pine MS, RDN, of one citrus drink in particular.
 “These drinks have at most 10 percent juice, according to their ingredient lists.
 Not only do they have high fructose corn syrup, but they also have three different sources of artificial sweeteners in addition to artificial colors.”
 The grossest part?
 There’s oil in at least one brand of this juice!
 Water is obviously the best alternative, but if you need a fruit fix, Pine suggests diluting 100 percent fruit juice with water.
-Here are 17 more surprisingly unhealthy foods that you should avoid.
+Juice is sometimes thought of as “healthier” than soda.
+But looks can be deceiving.
+It’s actually one 17 surprisingly unhealthy foods that you should avoid.

 You usually get what you pay for, and that’s exactly the case with this low-budget oils.
 “Cheap refined vegetable oils are known for their high amounts of omega-6 fatty acid content, and while we absolutely need omega-6’s to survive, our Western diets get way too much of them, possibly leading to systemic inflammation, which can lead to chronic disease,” explains Pine.
 “Further, the majority are made from genetically modified plants.”
 Instead she suggests you opt for Thrive Algae Oil, which is composed of 90 percent monounsaturated fat (omega-9, the heat stable “good” fat), has a neutral taste, is sustainably produced, and doesn’t contain any GMOs.
 On the flip side, these are the 10 foods that used to be bad for you but aren’t anymore.

 “A basic tortilla takes about four ingredients to construct—flour, water, oil, and salt—but some brands, like one that claims to contain spinach, uses no fewer than 30 ingredients to construct these wraps, and spinach falls under the ‘2 percent or less’ portion of the ingredients statement,” says Janine Whiteson, RD.
 That’s not a joke!
 Spinach wraps with less than 2 percent spinach… So what is this wrap made of?
 “A lot of enriched flour and vegetable shortening, neither of which makes for a healthy sandwich.
 Consuming one serving of these wraps is the caloric equivalent of consuming four Pizza Hut Traditional Buffalo Wings!”
-Make sure you know which 10 foods are directly tied to cancer.
+Although tortillas aren’t the best option, they’re not as bad as these 10 foods that are directly tied to cancer.

 Vegetable rice blends

 When it comes to rice mixes that tout healthful ingredients, like broccoli, you can bet that there’s not much of the green stuff in there.
 “Neither cheese nor broccoli ranks higher than partially hydrogenated palm oil one popular rice mix,” notes Whiteson.
 “This is a salt mine—by eating one small serving of this, you will have consumed a day’s worth of sodium.
 These products are extremely high in artery-clogging saturated fat!
 And really…. broccoli?
 I think there might be broccoli dust somewhere in there—but nowhere near enough to deem this at all healthy.”
 Stay away!
-Don’t miss these other foods that are surprisingly high in sodium.
+This rice blend is one of many foods that are surprisingly high in sodium.

 Boxed Mac and Cheese

 This kid-friendly staple is a nutritional disaster.
 Whiteson points out that one box of a top-selling brand has more than two days’ worth of trans fats per serving and more than a day’s worth of sodium.
 “It also has virtually no fiber and is made with additives and chemicals that have been banned in countries around the world.
 While it may be a favorite for children, especially in the United States, this dinner option is probably one of the worst supermarket buys with no nutritional value.”
-Try these 15 healthier pantry upgrades instead.
+You can still enjoy healthier versions of your favorite pantry staples with these 15 items.

 Readymade flavored popcorn—smart?
 “Hardly,” says Whiteson.
 “One popular brand earns a heavy load of fat from oils, cheese, and buttermilk.
 It’s also loaded with salt—a day’s worth in just a few servings.
 What an adulteration to the simple, high-fiber popcorn that can actually be worked into a healthy diet!
 Not smart at all!”
 Flavored popcorn joins the list of surprisingly unhealthy foods to avoid.
 If you’re having a popcorn craving, check out Bjornqorn instead.
 It’s non-GMO and seasoned with gluten-free, vegan ingredients (no butter or cheese).